-Rising in 13 of the last 16 months, the Industrial Production Index jumped to a record high in November, increasing 1.4 points to 106.7 and was up 5.3 points from a year ago.
-Additionally, the Index has risen in 51 of the last 65 months since bottoming at 83.5 in June 2009.
+Rising in 13 of the last 17 months, the Industrial Production Index ticked down from a record high in December, decreasing 0.1 point to 106.5 but was up 4.9 points from a year ago.
+Additionally, the Index has risen in 51 of the last 66 months since bottoming at 83.5 in June 2009.

-The service sector grew (exceeding 50 on the ISM Non-Manufacturing Index) for the 59th month in a row, although the pace of growth decelerated from nearly a nine-year high.
-In December, the Index fell 3.1 points to register at 56.2 but was 3.2 points above its level of a year ago.
+The service sector grew (exceeding 50 on the ISM Non-Manufacturing Index) for the 60th month in a row, with the pace of growth accelerating slightly from the previous month.
+In December, the Index edged up 0.2 points to register at 56.7 and was 2.7 points above its level of a year ago.